-For immediate assistance, 24 hours a day when a death has occurred, call Rest-Haven at (541) 345-8521
+For assistance 24 hours a day when a death has occurred

 Entrusted with providing care and memorialization for the Lane County community since 1929.